aapokroy/imu_data_collection/README.md

 ### Collect
 Data is collected in sessions.
 To start a new session, move to the `New session` tab, enter session name and duration then press the `Start session` button.

+#### Overflows
+If you see message 'Session finished with overflow', it means that some of the sensor's FIFO buffers overflowed.
+This can happen if sampling rate is too high.

+You can lower the sampling rate by increasing `sample rate divider` or by setting `DLPF mode` to 256 in the `Configure sensors` tab.

+This can also happen if you are using too many sensors on one bus/hub.

 ### Merge, decode and download
 Each sensor hub will send its data separately.
 So session parts need to be merged together.